Lexington (horse): Stud record

 Lexington died at Woodburn on July 1, 1875, and was buried in a casket in front of the stables.
-A few years later, in 1878, his owner, through the auspices of Dr. J.M.
+A few years later, in 1878, his owner, through the auspices of J.M.
 Toner, donated the horse's bones to the U.S. National Museum (the Smithsonian Institution).
 The pioneering taxidermist Henry Augustus Ward of Ward's Natural Science in Rochester, New York, was called in to supervise the disinterment and preparation of the skeleton.
 For many years the specimen was exhibited in the Osteology Hall of the National Museum of Natural History.
 In 1999, Lexington was part of the exhibition "On Time", at the National Museum of American History, where he helped illustrate the history of the first mass-produced stopwatch that split time into fractions of seconds—which was supposedly developed to document Lexington's feats on the race course.
 In 2010, Smithsonian conservators prepared the skeleton for loan to the International Museum of the Horse in Lexington, Kentucky, in time for the World Equestrian Games in Kentucky, the first time these games had been held outside of Europe.

 Lexington's dominance in the pedigrees of American-bred Thoroughbreds, and the fact that the British Thoroughbred breeders considered him not a purebred, was a large factor in the so-called Jersey Act of 1913, in which the British Jockey Club limited the registration of horses not traced completely to horses in the General Stud Book.

 Lexington did additionally have one foal start in 1858 as a two-year-old, finishing second in a single start.